easydatawarehousing/ruby_measure_responsetime/README.md

   No automated switching Rubies, only normal vs. yjit.

 ## Tips

-Trouble with enabling 3.2 YJIT on RVM?
+- Trouble with enabling 3.2 YJIT on RVM?
   Make sure `rustc` V1.58+ is available and install using:

       rvm install 3.2.0 --reconfigure --enable-yjit
+- Before testing a range of Ruby versions it might be useful to see if your application works (bundle install, running) in each version.
+  Any error messages are swallowed by this library.

 ## License
 See file MIT-LICENSE